MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Architecture models and posters</h3>
-                                                    <p>Thinking about adopting enterprise cloud capabilities included in Microsoft 365 Enterprise and want to learn about recommended capabilities and architectures?
+                                                    <p>Thinking about adopting enterprise cloud capabilities and want to learn about recommended capabilities and architectures?
 Select and download architecture models and posters&mdash;you can even modify them for your own use.</p>
                                                 </div>
                                             </div>
                                         </div>